the-genemachine/Open-Source-LLMs/Manual/manual.md

 1. **[Jailbreaking Large Language Models: Risks and Mitigation Strategies](#67-jailbreaking)**: Learn about jailbreaking large language models, risks, and mitigation strategies.
 2. **[Prompt Injections: A Security Threat to Language Models](#68-prompt-injections)**: Explore prompt injections, a security threat to language models.
+3. **[Data Poisoning and Backdoor Attacks in Language Models](#69-data-poisoning)**: Learn about data poisoning and backdoor attacks in language models.
 ---

 **[Appendix](#100-appendix)**: Additional resources and references.